Quick Links

 Intent

-At Old Hill Primary School, our science curriculum aims to develop pupils’ curiosity about the natural world and inspire a lifelong interest in science.
+At Old Hill Primary School, our science curriculum develops pupils’ curiosity about the natural world and fosters a lifelong interest in science.

-We aim to ensure that pupils develop both scientific knowledge and the skills needed to work scientifically.
-Pupils learn how scientists investigate questions, gather evidence and draw conclusions.
+The curriculum is designed to ensure pupils build secure knowledge across biology, chemistry and physics, alongside developing the skills to work scientifically.
+Pupils learn how scientists ask questions, investigate ideas, gather evidence and draw conclusions.

 Implementation